lgp171188/launchpad/lib/lp/app/doc/textformatting.rst

     ...     "that the edit notification email generator knows how to indent " ...     "and wrap descriptions, so this will appear quite nice in the " ...     "actual email that gets sent.\n\n"
     ...
-"It's also smart enough to preserve whitespace, finally!""")
+"It's also smart enough to preserve whitespace, finally!")
     >>> wrapped_description = textwrap.fill(description, width=56)
     >>> print(wrapped_description)  #doctest: -NORMALIZE_WHITESPACE
     A new description that is quite long.
 But the nice thing